Paris Metro Line 11: Rolling stock

-One of the last MP 59 on June 12, 2024 during their final day run.
+One of the last MP 59 on 12 June 2024, during their final day run.

 The ceremonial final runs of the MP 59 took place on 23 May 2024.
-But the last trains withdrawn on June 12, 2024.
+But the last trains were withdrawn on 12 June 2024.

 Future

 A revised plan for the proposed Grand Paris Express project was unveiled on 6 March 2013.
 The revisions call for a second extension of Line 11 towards Noisy-Champs, considered a part of the Grand Paris Express project, by 2030, although it is unclear if this goal will be attainable.
 Should the second extension commence, it is slated to come with a full automation of Line 11.
 Automation was not implemented with the Rosny extension, though the RATP and STIF had considered the possibility of automating the line later on.

 Tourism

 Line 11 passes near several places of interest :